-Is our rehab the right substance abuse treatment program for you or your loved one?
+Is our rehab the right addiction treatment center for you or your loved one?

 - You keep taking a drug after it’s no longer needed for a health problem.

 - You need more and more of a substance to get the same effects (called “tolerance”), and you can take more before you feel an effect.